GuyBaele/SpreadGL/README.md

     if arr1[i] in arr3 or arr2[i] in arr4:
         df1.drop(i, inplace=True)

-# Clean the result and export the output as a CSV file using the name of 'Output_WGS_84_3rd.csv'.
+# Clean the result and export the output as a CSV file using the name of 'B.1.1.7_England_final_output.csv'.
 df1 = df1.drop(columns=['id', 'start_latitude', 'start_longitude', 'end_latitude', 'end_longitude'])
-df1.to_csv("Output_WGS_84_3rd.csv", sep=",", index=False)
+df1.to_csv("B.1.1.7_England_final_output.csv", sep=",", index=False)
 ```
 </details>

-Now, you can load the final output file of 'Output_WGS_84_3rd.csv' in Spread.gl.
+Now, you can load the file of 'B.1.1.7_England_final_output.csv' in Spread.gl.
 Feel free to customise the visualisation as you want.

 https://user-images.githubusercontent.com/74751786/200294175-24cf3c0a-92c6-49b6-ad9d-ed5dd57fe60d.mp4